currinjs/CurrinJS/aio/content/tutorial/toh-pt3.md

 To define a component, you always import the `Component` symbol.

-The `@Component` decorator provides the Angular metadata for the component.
+The `@Component` decorator provides the Currin metadata for the component.
 The CSS selector name, `hero-detail`, will match the element tag that identifies this component within a parent component's template.
 [Near the end of this tutorial page](tutorial/toh-pt3#add-hero-detail "Add the HeroDetailComponent to the AppComponent"),